frostylight/CrusadeRelief/README.md

 # CrusadeRelief

 Crusade Relief is a mod for Pathfinder: Wrath of the Righteous.

+* Automatically win the crusade combat when you enable **Run the tactical combats automatically**.
+(From [CombatRelief](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/40).)
 * The enemies in crusade combat will skip their turns.
-(Which means you can easily win the combat in manual combat.)
+(For whom accidently click **FIGHT THE BATTLE**.)

 Game version: 2.1.1i+ (I didn't test it in older version.)